Digital twinning of self-sensing structures using the statistical finite element method: Conclusions

 \section{Conclusions}

-In this study, a statistical digital twin of a bridge superstructure has been developed which can combine continuous sensor measurements with FE model predictions to provide updated and real-time statistical predictions of strain distribution.
-The application of statFEM as a new modelling paradigm in creating digital twins was also introduced.
-By conditioning its predictions on measured strain data captured from $108$ FBG sensors installed along the main superstructure of the operational railway bridge, the statFEM represents a new powerful probabilistic tool for assessing long-term structural monitoring data.

-Based on the presented results, several conclusions can be drawn. \begin{enumerate} \item By considering strain data captured along the top and bottom flanges of the east and west main I-beams, the statFEM analysis showed an improvement of the mean strain estimates after being conditioned on the recorded sensor data.
-The 95\% confidence bounds provided a quantifiable means for identifying anomalous sensor readings, which represents a significant step change in how structural monitoring data may be more reliably interpreted.
+In this study, a statistical digital twin of an operational bridge superstructure has been developed to synthesise FBG strain measurements with FE model predictions for obtaining improved strain predictions.
+To this end, the application of statFEM as a new modelling paradigm in creating digital twins was proposed.
+In light of the presented results, several conclusions can be drawn. \begin{enumerate} \item By considering strain data captured along the top and bottom flanges of the east and west main I-beams, statFEM analysis showed an improvement of the mean strain estimates after being conditioned on the recorded sensor data.
+The 95\% confidence bounds provided a quantifiable means of identifying anomalous sensor readings, which represents a significant step change in how structural monitoring data may be more reliably interpreted.

-\item To evaluate the effect that the number of sensing points has on statFEM predictions, several sensor subsets ($40$, $20$ and $10$ sensors) for each main I-beam were considered in the analysis.
+\item To evaluate the effect of the number of sensing points on statFEM predictions, several sensor subsets ($40$, $20$ and $10$ sensors) for each main I-beam were considered.
 The resulting predictive strain distributions and associated 95\% confidence bounds between the three sensor subsets were negligible.
-This demonstrated that the statFEM approach may be used to optimize sensor network design leading to significant reductions in instrumentation costs.
+This demonstrated that statFEM may be used to optimise sensor network design leading to significant reductions in instrumentation costs.

 \item In addition to evaluating the effect of a reduced number of sensing points, several reduced sampling rates for each individual FBG sensor (originally capturing data at $250~\text{Hz}$) were considered.
-Once again, the statFEM approach proved to provide robust mean estimates of the predictive strains regardless of sampling rate.
+Once again, statFEM provided robust mean estimates of the predictive strains regardless of sampling rate.

 \item Using only strain data captured along the east main I-beam, the predictive strain distribution along the west main I-beam was estimated.
 It was shown that the predictive mean along the west I-beam incorporates the effects from both the FE prior and the measured data at the opposite east main I-beam.
-Therefore, in cases where missing or damaged parts of a sensor network exist, the statFEM approach can still be used to generate meaningful interpretations of the data. \end{enumerate}
+Therefore, in cases where missing or damaged parts of a sensor network exist, statFEM can still be used to generate meaningful interpretations of the data. \end{enumerate}